Study Reveals More Depression in Communities Where People Rarely Left Home During the COVID-19 Pandemic

 This elective is a part of the Internship in Clinical Psychology.
 This predoctoral internship is open to matriculated doctoral students enrolled in clinical or counseling psychology programs.

 The CBT Elective provides interns with experience evaluating and treating patients with conditions representing a full spectrum of DSM-5 disorders.
-To insure that experience with a variety of disorders and relative specialization with several disorders is achieved, interns track the number of patients seen within each diagnostic category.
+To ensure that experience with a variety of disorders and relative specialization with several disorders is achieved, interns track the number of patients seen within each diagnostic category.
 An effort is made to create diversity in each intern's case load.
-The clinical training requirement for interns is eight patient-contact hours per week.
-Typically, interns schedule approximately ten patient/hours per week to insure a full eight hours of contact.
+The clinical training requirement for interns is ten face-to-face patient-contact hours per week.
+Typically, interns schedule approximately twelve patient/hours per week to insure a full ten hours of contact.
 CBT interns will get exposure to some behavioral medicine cases during the internship year.

 CBT interns will also co-lead a dialectical behavior therapy (DBT) group and attend DBT team meetings for six months.
 (In addition, interns will do a six-month, four-hour/week rotation on the Inpatient Psychiatry Service on Blake 11.)